Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 The condition is a boolean expression that evaluates to true, false, or unknown.

 The query returns only rows that satisfy the condition in the WHERE clause.
-In other words, the query will include only rows that cause the condition evaluates to true in the result set.
+In other words, the query will include only rows that cause the condition to evaluate to true in the result set.

 PostgreSQL evaluates the WHERE clause after the FROM clause but before the SELECT and ORDER BY clause: